Celebrating America’s 250th Anniversary

 Cody Faber: Park Ranger at the National Park Service

 Perfect for fans of True Grit!
-Cody Faber, park ranger at the National Historic Site, will join us to talk about the fact and fiction of the classic True Grit novel by Charles Portis.
+Cody Faber, Park Ranger at the National Historic Site, will join us to talk about the fact and fiction of the classic novel, True Grit, written by Charles Portis.

 Family History Month Writing Class

-While every month is family history month in the Genealogy Department, October is officially Family History Month!
+While every month is family history month in the Genealogy Department, October is the official Family History Month!
 Learn how to research and write about your family history with the Genealogy staff.

 For more information about any of our 250th Celebration events or the Genealogy and Arkansas History Department, please contact genealogy@fortsmithlibrary.org or 479-783-0229 extension 1181.
 Stay tuned for more events and activities hosted by the Genealogy Department!